 Combination ovens combine convection ovens with a steamer.
 They can cook large quantities of vegetables in a fraction of the time that boiling would require.

-Other Commercial Cooking Equipment
+Other Commercial Equipment

-A grill can be either a flat top or a char broiler.
-Both are used to cook meats, poultry, and burger patties.
+A grill, either a flat top or a charbroiler, is used to cook meats, poultry, and burger patties.
 A fryer or fryolator deep-fries any from French fries to chicken wings.

 Top Brands of Commercial Ovens

-Equipment You Might Want to Stay Away From
+Equipment You Might Forego